NearNodeFlash/nnf-dm/daemons/lib-copy-offload/Readme.md

 See [copy-offload.h](./copy-offload.h) for the API description.
 See the [test tool](./test-tool/main.c) for examples of using the API.

 The build environment requires libraries and headers for `libcurl` and `json-c`.
-On a Mac run `brew install json-c`, and on a Redhat Linux machine look for [json-c rpms](https://www.rpmfind.net/linux/rpm2html/search.php?query=json-c).
+On a Mac run `brew install json-c`, and on a Redhat Linux machine `dnf install json-c json-c-devel`.